UZBEKISTAN: Boutique VIP "Silk Road Tour with Textiles & Ceramics" - 16 Days

 As legend has it, this place has a history that dates back to the time of Shem, son of Noah.
 A settlement was certainly established here by the 8th century AD and began to flourish in the early 16th century.
 A colourful procession of conquering khans, Silk Road traders, Great Game spies and Russian invaders has long captured the imagination of writers and poets.
 It is also a photographer's delight, particularly in the evenings when the sun begins to set.
 This beautifully-preserved town is perfect for exploring on foot, with impressive walls that mark the boundaries of the old city.
 Upon entering through its gates we are greeted by towering minarets and numerous medrassas.
 Our guide takes us through many of these monuments including the Kalta Minor Minaret and Mohammed Rakhim Khan Madrassah, the 17th century Juma Mosque, the Islom-Hoja Minaret and Madrassah (built in 1908 and the highest structure in Khiva), the Kuhna Ark, which was the main fortress, the Pahlavon Mahmud Mausoleum complex (the Persian-style resting place of Khiva’s patron saint) and Toza Bog Palace, which between 1893-1913 was the summer palace of Mohammed Rakhim Khan II.
 Dinner this evening is under the stars.

 This morning we continue to explore the remains of one of the cities from the second century AD of the great silk route cities, Khiva, visiting more historical monuments.
-This afternoon is at your leisure.
-Later this evening we will gather together for dinner.
+The rest of the day is at your leisure.

 We leave very early today and drive to Bukhara.
 Along the way we travel through the Kyzyl-Kum (Red Sands Desert), the largest desert area in central Asia and inhabited by various nomadic people.
 We also meet the Amu Darya River, which was once known as the Oxus.
 This river bubbles up far to the south-east in the Pamirs and then runs west through the area now bordering modern Afghanistan - once famous throughout the ancient world for its lapis-lazuli mines.
 Curling slowly northward the river bisects the Kyzyl-Kum and Kara-Kum (Black Sands Desert), before stretching toward the southern tip of the shrinking Aral Sea.
 It was the Greeks who named this area ‘Transoxiana’ – literally ‘beyond the river’ – a name that echoes through the ages in literature and poetry and also in the imagination of travellers.